WOSPM/checker/README.md

 WOSPM Checker version: 0.0.1
 Options:
     --output            The format of output.
-JSON, READABLE (Default), NO.
+JSON, READABLE (Default), NO, HTML.
     --verbose           Show the progress or not.
 (0 => No, 1 => Detailed,
                         2 => Dots)
     --no-colors         Disable the console colors.
 It is enabled by default.